Being Nutritious

 Ingredients

-You probably have most of the ingredients in your kitchen already.
-Here's what you'll need to create your avocado lime ranch dressing recipe:
+Here's what you'll need to create your avocado lime ranch dressing recipe, along with applicable notes and substitution recommendations:

 • Ripe avocado